ogivuk/learning/tdd-django/README.md

 * resolve - an internal function used to resolve URLs and find what view function they should map to.

 ### Selenium
+* common
+    * exceptions
+        * WebDriverException - an exception raised by Selenium, e.g., when the page hasn’t loaded or Selenium can’t find an element on the page.
 * webdriver - used to open a web browser.
     * Firefox() - opens the Firefox web browser.
         * get() - opens the web page on the given URL.